 HCC offers three different programs that prepare students for careers in the field of emergency medical services (EMS).
 Students interested in the paramedic program must first become certified as EMTs.

 EMT College Credit Certificate

 The EMT certificate program at HCC may be completed in one semester.
-The program consists of 11 credit hours, seven of which are earned through didactic instruction.
-Two credit hours are earned in a laboratory skills environment, and one credit hour is earned during clinical hours in the field.
+The program consists of 12 credit hours, seven of which are earned through didactic instruction.
+Three credit hours are earned in a laboratory skills environment, and two credit hours are earned during clinical hours in the field.
 Graduates of the program are eligible to take the National Registry of EMTs certification exam and/or the Florida EMT certification exam.
 Admission requirements to the program include records verifying required immunizations no more than 12 months before the beginning of the program, passed drug tests, and passed background checks.
 Students will learn about the role of the EMT in emergencies, how to accurately assess a patient's medical needs, and basic life-support skills.

 St. Petersburg College